Monster's Ball: Plot

-Hank Grotowski, a widower, and his son, Sonny, are correction officers in a Georgia (Note: The location is never directly mentioned in the movie.
+Hank Grotowski, a widower, and his son, Sonny, are correction officers in a Georgia (Note: The location is never directly mentioned in dialog, although Clement's gas station has a "Georgia Is Peachy" sign in its window.
 In the script, the location of the prison is referenced as being in Georgia, which is evident from the shoulder patches reading "G.S.P." on prison guard's uniforms (likely meaning Georgia State Prison).
 Some scenes erroneously depict the uniforms as having Louisiana-shaped patches (similar to actual Louisiana prison guards) alongside the "G.S.P." patches, likely as a result of the filming location being in Louisiana.) prison.
-They reside with Hank's father, Buck, an ailing, racist retired correction officer whose wife died by suicide.
+They reside with Hank's father, Buck, an ailing, racist retired correction officer whose wife committed suicide.
 When Willie and Darryl Cooper, friends of Sonny's who are Black, come by the house, Hank frightens them off with a shotgun at the behest of Buck.

 Hank is the prison's deputy warden, whose work is to oversee the execution of convicted murderer Lawrence Musgrove.
 Musgrove is visited by his wife Leticia and son Tyrell before his execution.
 While at home, overwhelmed by her husband's impending death as well as numerous personal and financial difficulties, Leticia lashes out at her son for his obesity, resorting to physical and emotional abuse.
 The night before the execution, Hank tells Sonny that a "monster's ball" is held by the correction officers, a get-together of those who will participate in the execution.
 While Musgrove waits to be taken, he draws a sketch of Sonny and Hank.
 The proceedings prove too much for Sonny, who while leading Lawrence to the electric chair, vomits, and then collapses.
 Following the execution, Hank confronts Sonny in the prison's bathroom and assaults him for ruining Musgrove's last walk.

 The next morning, Hank attacks Sonny in his bed and orders him to leave the house.
 Sonny grabs a revolver from under his pillow and holds his father at gunpoint.
 The confrontation ends in their living room with Sonny asking his father if he hates him.
-After Hank confirms that he does and always has, Sonny takes his own life by shooting himself in the chest after stating to Hank that he always loved him.
+After Hank confirms that he does and always has, Sonny takes his own life by shooting himself in the chest after stating that he always loved him.
 A shocked, ashamed, and devastated Hank buries Sonny in the back garden.
 He subsequently resigns as deputy warden, burns his uniform in the backyard, and locks the door of Sonny's room.
-He later purchases a local gas station in an attempt to provide a distraction in his retirement.
+He later purchases Clement's gas station in an attempt to provide a distraction in his retirement.
 The Coopers offer condolences to Hank, which he accepts.